Rome

 Nov-Dec10-16°CLow400-600€Winter charm, magical Christmas

 December deserves a mention: Rome under Christmas illuminations, craft markets, midnight masses at St Peter's.
-The luxury hotels decorate their lobbies with monumental Christmas trees, and rates remain reasonable until 20 December.
-After that, the New Year's surge pushes prices up 40 to 60%.
+The palaces decorate their halls with monumental Christmas trees, and rates remain reasonable until 20 December.
+After that, the New Year surge pushes prices up by 40 to 60%.

 Also avoid the Italian bridges (25 April, 1 May, 2 June): the Italians invade their own capital, and availability melts away three months in advance.